Sensitivity of Halo Shape Measurements: Introduction

 \section{Introduction}

-The shapes of galaxies and more massive objects like galaxy clusters have been measured in numerous publications.
-In simulations, it is simple to measure the shape of various components like stars, gas, or dark matter (DM).
+The shapes of galaxies and more massive objects such as galaxy clusters have been measured in numerous publications.
+In simulations, it is simple to measure the shape of various components such as stars, gas, or dark matter (DM).

-The shape of astrophysical objects is of interest because it can be affected by various physical mechanisms and thus measurements of the shape potentially allow us to learn about such processes.
-For instance, \cite{Chua_2022} studied the impact of galactic feedback on the shape of dark matter haloes.
-They also gained interest in studies of dark matter, for example, self-interacting dark matter (SIDM) tends on average to make haloes more round \citep[e.g.][]{Peter_2013}.
+The shape of astrophysical objects is of interest because the potential directly depends on it, influencing the orbits and movement of DM, stars, gas, and satellite galaxies around the host system.
+Shapes can be affected by various physical mechanisms and thus measurements of the shape potentially allow us to learn about such processes.
+For instance, \cite{Chua_2022} studied the impact of galactic feedback on the shape of DM haloes.
+Shapes were also investigated in studies of DM, for example, self-interacting dark matter (SIDM) tends on average to make haloes more round \citep[e.g.][]{Peter_2013}.

-Shapes have been measured in $N$-body simulations for a long time, starting with early DM-only simulations \citep[e.g.][]{Katz_1991} and the first larger cosmological simulations \citep[e.g.][]{Springel_2004, Allgood_2006, Bett_2007} to study the DM halo shapes and their relations to other properties, such as mass and spin.
+Shapes have been measured in $N$-body simulations for a long time, starting with early DM-only simulations \citep[e.g.][]{Katz_1991} and the first larger cosmological simulations \citep[e.g.][]{Springel_2004, Allgood_2006, Bett_2007} studying the DM halo shapes and their relations to other properties, such as mass and spin.
 Such studies found that DM haloes are generally prolate, that is elongated in shape.
+Furthermore, it has been shown that more massive systems are on average more ellipsoidal \citep[e.g.][]{Jing_2002, Allgood_2006, Munoz-Cuartas_2011, Despali_2013, Despali_2014}.

-More recent work has been done on using hydrodynamical cosmological simulations to study the impact of baryons and the cosmic web environment on shapes \citep[e.g.][]{Zemp_2012, Bryan_2013, Chua_2019, Cataldi_2021, Hellwing_2021}.
-Also, the stellar component and its shape in hydrodynamical simulations have been studied in recent years \citep[e.g.][]{Pulsoni_2020, Emami_2021b, Valenzuela_2022}.
+More recent work has been done on using cosmological simulations to study the impact of baryons and the cosmic web environment on shapes \citep[e.g.][]{Abadi_2010, Kazantzidis_2010, Tissera_2010, Zemp_2012, Bryan_2013, Butsky_2016, Chua_2019, Cataldi_2021, Hellwing_2021}.
+In particular, \citet{Bonamigo_2015} give a good overview about halo shapes in cosmological simulations, comparing the results of multiple studies.
+Also, the stellar component and its shape in hydrodynamical simulations have been studied in recent years \citep[e.g.][]{Pulsoni_2020, Emami_2021b, Valenzuela_2022} and compared with the respective DM shapes and their alignments to each other \citep[e.g.][]{Tenneti_2014,Velliscig_2015}.